ISTEQ-BV/tracing/README.md

 - Be especially careful when using it from many threads.

 Overhead was measured using the example program above.
-Overhead on one event all is approximately 4 us (microseconds).
+Overhead on one event call is approximately 4 us (microseconds).
 Overhead of an empty scope is ~ 8 us.

 Benchmark system: Ubuntu 23.10, GCC 13.2, AMD Ryzen 5700G